jasonp000/angry-umbrella/2-two-big-brains/readme.md

 }
 ```

+This keypair module dynamically generates an SSH keypair, imports it into AWS, and provides the public/private keypair for you to use.
+These keys are named `mykeypair.pem` and `mykeypair.pub` within the `keys/` folder.
+It can also provide the name of the keypair created as an output variable.

 In order to use this module with our instance, we need to define the module within our instance.
 Add the following ***within*** your aws_instance resource, below the instance_type definition:

 ```hcl